 Why Is a Product Backlog Important?

-The product backlog shows its real value when it comes to executing upon an action plan.
-With so many ideas as to what the product development process should look like, the backlog saves the day by helping you organize all tasks and establish their priority before it’s time to work on them.
+The product backlog shows its real value when it comes to executing an action plan.
+With so many ideas as to what the product development process should look like, the backlog saves the day by helping you organize all tasks and establish their order and priority before it’s time to work on them.

 And this is exactly why you need a product backlog: to put all ideas in order in a timely manner.
 Once you’ve got your priorities in place, it’s easy to get back to your backlog and change a task in case of new product priorities.
 This also gives an overview of potential task dependencies and future extensions as backlog tasks are highly susceptible to change.